-For one to buy a bitcoin, they require a bitcoin wallet.
-Bitcoin wallets take three main forms: software that is downloaded to one’s computer, an online web-based app that is operated online and a vault that store bitcoins offline.
+Firstly, to buy bitcoin, you will require a bitcoin wallet.
+Bitcoin wallets take three main forms: software that is downloaded to one’s computer, an online web-based app that is operated online, and a vault that stores bitcoins offline.
 Technically, bitcoins are not tangible.
 Therefore, a bitcoin wallet holds the public and private keys required to make a bitcoin transaction and also indicates one’s bitcoin balance.

 Although bitcoins are homogeneous, their price varies in different geographical locations and according to the exchange rate.
 On some days, the price fluctuates throughout the day.
 Some people prefer to buy when the price has gone down so that they make some profit when it rises.

 Exchanges provide a pool of bitcoin traders that make it fast to transact.
 You can link your exchange account to your bitcoin wallet if you do not want to store your coins on the exchange-provided wallet.
 Factors such as the number of bitcoins you want to buy and frequency of buying should be considered when deciding which exchange to use.
 Some of the top exchanges include Binance, Coinbase, LocalBitcoins, Coinmama, Etoro, etc.

 You can buy bitcoins from other people.
 If you know of a person who wants to sell, you can contact them and negotiate the terms of the transaction.
 Some exchange sites such as LocalBitcoins offer a platform where buyers can connect with sellers and negotiate their terms.
 With a peer-to-peer bitcoin trade, the traders agree on convenient methods of paying and exchange rates.
 Due to security issues and cases of fraud, if you are trading with strangers using a peer-to-peer exchange is recommended.